GLG410/598--Computers in Geology

 The data below are taken from the topography at a site along the San Andreas Fault in California.

 Stream offsets at Wallace Creek, Carrizo Plain, California

-- Using the spreadsheet of the topography every 5 meters at Wallace Creek (WallaceCreek.xls), make two plots: The first is a contour plot, and the second is a 3D view (both are under Insert->Other Charts->Surface).
+- Using the spreadsheet of the topography every 5 meters at Wallace Creek (WallaceCreek.xls), make two plots: The first is a contour plot (Chart Wizard->Surface), and the second is a 3D view (Chart Wizard-Surface).
 Make sure that both plots are well labeled and that they have annotation (drawing and text that points out the San Andreas Fault).
 Make sure also that the view direction for the 3D view is useful and shows the features well.
 Turn this in as a separate spreadsheet from below.
-Hint: look at the Elliptic Parabaloid video on Lecture 3 to remind yourself about the surface plotting.

 - Looking at the map I have provided (wc.gif or wc.pdf, please make two topographic profiles along the two red lines I have drawn ("Scarp profile" and "Wallace Creek profile") using a ruler and Excel. ( I did one in this figure to show you what it could look like: SampleProfile.jpg.)
 Steps to do this:

 - A topographic profile is simply a plot of "rise over run."
 It is a plot of the elevation versus distance along the profile (from one end or the other).
 The profile can be straight or curving, it does not matter, but the distance is along the profile line.